032: That Wasn’t Very SEL of Me

 So, I asked Carlo to take the other two boys to one of the cathedrals for a little bit.

-In return, he apologized for complaining the way he did, putting a damper on Jared and Julian’s experience.
+In return, he apologized for complaining the way he did, which dampened Jared and Julian’s experience.
 He told me his knee had been bothering him all day - the cramped car ride, the walking among the cities.
 See, the year before, he tore his ACL and damaged his meniscus badly, needing surgery.
 I’ve been told that when the weather is rainy and overcast, it can trigger discomfort in areas where people have needed surgery.

 Ethan and I made a deal for the rest of the trip.
 When he needed a break from walking, he’d let me know, and we’d stop and sit, taking in the sites or enjoying a cup of espresso.
 Carlo, Jared, and Julian would go on, and we’d catch up.

-Our communication improved, AND we had some one-on-one time throughout the trip to make long-lasting memories.
+Our communication improved, AND we had one-on-one time throughout the trip to make long-lasting memories.